 Nausea and vomiting

-Anywhere between weeks 5 to 18 of pregnancy, some women may experience nausea, with or without vomiting.
-It is often referred to as “morning sickness” as this is a common time of day that most women experience the symptoms, though it can happen at any time of day.
-It is thought that the increased hormone levels of pregnancy and slowed movements of the stomach contents contribute to these feelings.
-To help with morning sickness, eat small snacks and avoid an empty stomach.
+Anytime between weeks 5 to 18 of pregnancy, some may experience nausea, with or without vomiting.
+It is often referred to as “morning sickness” as this is a common time of day when most experience the symptoms, though it can happen at any time of day.
+It is thought that the increased hormone levels of pregnancy and slowed movements of the stomach contents both contribute to these symptoms.
+To help with morning sickness, eat small snacks throughout the day and avoid an empty stomach.
 We recommend carrying crackers or nuts in your bag, so you always have something to snack on throughout the day.
-It is important to stay well hydrated, and helpful to drink cold fluids throughout the day.
-Try sipping on something carbonated or sour in small amounts to see if that helps your symptoms.
-Find a hard, sour candy to keep on hand to suck on throughout the day as well.
-Always call your healthcare provider if you are unable to keep fluids down, or if you are showing signs of dehydration such as dark colored urine or dizziness.

 Fatigue